firebolt-db/godocs/docs/index.md

 ---
 # Firebolt documentation
 {:.no_toc}
 Firebolt is a cloud data warehouse purpose-built to provide sub-second analytics performance on massive, petabyte-scale data sets.
-Our documentation can help you load and model your data in Firebolt, optimize for performance, and build your analytics and data applications quickly.
+This documentation can help you load and model your data in Firebolt, optimize for performance, and build your analytics and data applications quickly.

 <div class="row">
   <div class="column">